-- WordPress has tons of customization options.
+- On WordPress, you will find unlimited customization options.
 Basically, you can do with WordPress whatever is on your mind.
 There are tons of WordPress design themes to choose from – I really mean TONS when I say it.
 There are also all kinds of plugins to use.

 - Around 20% of all the world’s self-hosted websites are hosted on WordPress.
 It’s a LOT!
 So the platform is stable as a rock and will go nowhere anytime soon.